MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/2 Scamander Point.md

 Finally, rooting through the computer files, [[The Vengeance Control Loophole#Laz0rbrn (they/them)|Laz0rbrn]] discovers the location the Atychos from the first adventure was originally travelling to - Facility N01.

+They decide to head towards Facility N01, because it looks from the trail through the Jungle that AGLA is making his way their as well.

 ## Outcomes
 - Lots of scrap, including an INRI frame and Hellfire shotgun.
 - T2 crawler, fitted with a stupidly sized railcannon.
 - The location of the Atychos's original destination.
 - AGLA is loose, and in possession of a quantity of meld roughly equal to a behemoth, who knows exactly what his relationship to the alien construct is.
 - Some rudimentary ways to communicate with the meld.
-- Plans to build climate stabilisers (immediately put to use on [[The Vengeance Control Loophole#The Rooftop Garden]])
+- Plans to build climate stabilisers (immediately put to use on [[The Vengeance Control Loophole#The Rooftop Garden|the crawler roof]]).

 # Adventure Setup